1964 Cleveland Browns season: Championship Game

 Leading into the game, the Browns were huge underdogs.
 Most experts had them losing by double digits.
-Baltimore was so heavily favored that after the Browns won the game, Sports Illustrated had to scramble to find a picture of a Browns player to put on its cover.
+Baltimore was so heavily favored that after the Browns won the game, Sports Illustrated had to scramble to find a picture of a Browns player (in this case, quarterback Frank Ryan) to put on its cover.
 Baltimore had the league's best offense and had a league best record of 12–2.
 They were stacked with future Hall of Famers such as Johnny Unitas, Lenny Moore, and John Mackey.
 The Browns though, were unfazed by the apparent talent disparity and Jim Brown was reported stating before the game, "we're going to kick their [butt] today."
 The game-time temperature that day was 34 degrees and felt much colder in 15- to 25-mph winds whipping under gray December sky.
 The Municipal Stadium crowd of 79,544 was the second largest in NFL title-game history at the time.
 The Browns knew that if they wanted to be in the game they had to make a statement early on, and they did just that.
 Galen Fiss, the Browns team captain, broke up a screen pass from Unitas to Moore, sending Moore airborne for a loss.
 The Browns tenacity on defense is what got them to the half time score of 0–0.
 Brown's running back Ernie Green reported after the game about half time, "We cleaned ourselves and sat down, and it seemed like something came over all of us.
 I think we all kind of looked at each other and concluded, 'Hey, we can beat these guys.'"
 Not only did the Browns "beat" the Colts in the second half, They destroyed them, scoring 27 unanswered points.
 Gary Collins became a Cleveland Browns legend by catching three touch down passes, the third one being a 51-yarder with Colts defender Bobby Boyd all over him.
 The biggest story of the game was how well Cleveland's defense played against Baltimore's heralded offense.
 Cleveland was able to hold Unitas to just 95 yards while intercepting him twice.